xiyuanyang-code/uv-slow/README.md

 # Exclude specific packages
 uvslow -e numpy pandas

-# Dry run to see what would be written
+# Dry run to see what would be written, but not actually written
 uvslow --dry-run

 # Disable import scanning